-Sportingbet sportsbook is an established online bookmaker who have been in operation since 1998.
+Sportingbet bookmaker is an established online bookmaker who have been in operation since 1998.
 Whilst they are not a household name with casual bettors due to their lack of high street presence, Sportingbet have had their market share with online customers since the term of the millennia.
-At face value, they offer a comprehensive sportsbook – now let’s take a look at their odds, customer service, extras and more.
+At face value, they offer a comprehensive bookie – now let’s take a look at their odds, customer service, extras and more.

 On The Laptop Or Desktop?